productive-programmer/phoenix-1.7-LiveView-Chat-App/README.md

 ![Phoenix 1.7 LiveView Chat App](assets/chat-app-preview-phoenix-1-7-liveview.gif)

-If you want to see all of the code in progression with snapshots of the code as I built it step by step then that is available exclusively in the full version of my course.
-This is simply the finished version.
-Please note it only works with Phoenix 1.7 not prior versions of phoenix, again additional details in my course if needed at productiveprogrammer.com
+If you want to build other applications like this or see all of the snapshots of this code as I built it step by step then that is available exclusively in the full version of my course where you'll be able to access that.
+This repo is simply the finished version.
+Please note it only works with Phoenix 1.7 not prior versions of phoenix, and all of the installation, setup steps, and additional details are in my course at productiveprogrammer.com